payrollhero/dispatch-rider/README.md

 Options:

  * `logger` : what logger to use to send messages to (responds to the standard ruby Logger protocol), defaults to a new Logger sending messages to STDERR
+ * `log_formatter` : what log formatter to use with logger, defaults to DispatchRider::Logging::TextFormatter.new

 ### Callbacks